 Groupthink is the language of market herds and heavily influenced by group psychology.
 Groupthink is simple.
 Forward, backwards, central bank put.
 Groupthink allows markets to run smoothly and follow momentum sequences.
 The herd does not think about Systemic Risk.
 Belief in the power of Central Banks to keep things stable is a type of bias inside Groupthink.
 Groupthink is also the “logic of the office”: “Stick to what you know.
 Do not ask questions”.
 Groupthink does not work when Systemic Risk arrives.
 Panic takes over, except for a few Market Participants, such as Hedge Funds (and similar) to date.

 Markets are not rational.
 They are emotional.
-Sharp spikes in volatility are in play, especially in 2018.
+Sharp spikes in volatility are in play today.
 Markets operate via greed and fear.
 Markets cannot price Tail Risk.
 Markets operate in herds who run Groupthink.
 Markets follow trends even if they are not logical (e.g., the so called “the shoulder-to-shoulder peer effect”).
 Markets are supposed to set prices correctly, but herds cannot always do this.
 We cannot confirm that all Market Participants understand what is really going on.

 What Exactly is The Problem?